 - Crustless Spinach and Feta Quiche

 - Portabello Baked Eggs

 - 1 lb Fresh green beans - a handful or 12-15 beans

 - 1 cup fresh parsley packed

 - 2 small garlic cloves

-- 1 tablespoon of sliced almonds toasted (or pine nuts, hazelnuts, walnuts)
+- 1 tablespoon sliced almonds or pine nuts, hazelnuts, walnuts

 - Clean and trim beans and blanch for 2-3 minutes.
 Remove from pot with tongs, shaking excess water off and put on a plate.

 - Stir the same pot of hot water and add splash of white vinegar.
 When water has returned to a boil, stir water again and add egg in the middle of the spinning water (it will help prevent the white from 'feathering' out) and remove from heat.
 Cover and let sit for 4- 5 minutes.